RVenkatesh/Ember-Slider/README.md

 The demo for this addon is available at https://rvenkatesh.github.io/Ember-Slider/

-or alternatively you can also clone the repository and run it following the below instructions
+or alternatively you can also clone the repository and run it locally by following the below instructions

 * `git clone <repository-url>` this repository
 * `cd ember-slider`